SoftUni-Internal/interactive-content/EN/05-Exam/01-Problem-02.md

 \|Fish\#24\/12\/20\|1000\|
 [/input]
 [output]
-You have food to last you for\: 0 days\!
+You have enough food for 0 days\!
 [/output]
 [/test]
 [test]